-Remaining 2020 Dems take stage day after impeachment vote
+Yang unloads on Dems' 'obsession' with Trump, impeachment at presidential debate

+Former Vice President Joe Biden knocked Trump's argument that less than half of Americans support his removal from office.

+“He's dumbing down the presidency beyond what I even thought he would do,” Biden said.
+“We need to restore the integrity of the presidency.”

-With less than seven weeks to go until Iowa’s caucuses kick off and just a day after House Democrats voted to impeach President Trump, a winnowed field of Democratic presidential contenders took the debate stage for a sixth and final time in 2019.
+With less than seven weeks to go until Iowa’s caucuses kick off and just a day after House Democrats voted to impeach President Trump, a winnowed field of Democratic presidential contenders was on the debate stage for a sixth and final time in 2019.

-Thursday night's televised contest ahead of Christmas has brought seven rivals to heavily Democratic California, the biggest prize in the primary season and home to 1 in 8 Americans.
+Thursday night's televised contest ahead of Christmas brought seven rivals to heavily Democratic California, the biggest prize in the primary season and home to 1 in 8 Americans.

 The debate in Los Angeles could turn out to be the least-watched so far, as the holidays approach and impeachment drama dominates the news.
 Viewership has declined in each round though five debates, and even campaigns have grumbled that the candidates would rather be on the ground in early voting states than again taking the debate stage.